-Voices for Justice is NCVLI’s annual fundraiser, which celebrates survivors of crime and the people who fight for their rights from attorneys and advocates to volunteers and community partners.
+Voices for Justice is NCVLI’s signature yearly fundraiser that brings the victims’ rights community together to celebrate survivors of crime and the people who fight for their rights- attorneys, advocates, volunteers, and community partners.

 Voices For Justice Awards

-During past Voices for Justice events, the Voice for Justice Award has recognized Oregon-based attorneys, advocates, allied professionals, and organizations that have made outstanding contributions to ensuring that our justice system honors victims’ voices.
-Click here to learn about the awards and how to nominate an individual, organization or team for a 2022 Voice for Justice Award.
-To fill at the online nomination form, click here.
+During past Voices for Justice events, the Voices for Justice Awards has recognized attorneys, advocates, allied professionals, and organizations that have made outstanding contributions to ensuring that our justice system honors victims’ voices.
+Click here to learn about the awards and how to nominate an individual, organization or team for a Voices for Justice Awards.

 2022 Voice for Justice Award Honorees